uiuctml/npc-models/docs/npc-models/commands/npc.md

-# Neural Probabilistic Circuit Models
+# Command References for NPC Models

 ## Table of Contents